History of economic thought: Greco-Roman world

 Ancient Athens, an advanced city-state civilisation and progressive society, developed an embryonic model of democracy.

 Xenophon's (c.
 430–354 BC) Oeconomicus (c.
 360 BC) is a dialogue principally about household management and agriculture.

 Plato's dialogue The Republic (c.
 380–360 BC) describing an ideal city-state run by philosopher-kings contained references to specialization of labor and to production.
 According to Joseph Schumpeter, Plato was the first known advocate of a credit theory of money that is, money as a unit of account for debt.
 Plato also argued that collective ownership was necessary to promote common pursuit of the common interest, and to avoid the social divisiveness that would occur "when some grieve exceedingly and others rejoice at the same happenings."

 Aristotle's Politics (c.
-350 BC) analyzed different forms of the state (monarchy, aristocracy, constitutional government, tyranny, oligarchy, and democracy) as a critique of Plato's model of a philosopher-kings.
+350 BC) analyzed different forms of the state (monarchy, aristocracy, constitutional government, tyranny, oligarchy, and democracy) as a critique of Plato's model of rule by philosopher-kings.
 Of particular interest for economists, Plato provided a blueprint of a society based on common ownership of resources.
 Aristotle viewed this model as an oligarchical anathema.
 Though Aristotle did certainly advocate holding many things in common, he argued that not everything could be, simply because of the "wickedness of human nature".

 "It is clearly better that property should be private", wrote Aristotle, "but the use of it common; and the special business of the legislator is to create in men this benevolent disposition."
 In Politics Book I, Aristotle discusses the general nature of households and market exchanges.
-For him there is a certain "art of acquisition" or "wealth-getting", but because it is the same many people are obsessed with its accumulation, and "wealth-getting" for one's household is "necessary and honorable", while exchange on the retail trade for simple accumulation is "justly censured, for it is dishonorable".
+For him there is a certain "art of acquisition" or "wealth-getting", which is necessary and honourable for one's household, while exchange on the retail trade for simply accumulation is "justly censured, for it is dishonorable".
 Writing of the people, Aristotle stated that they as a whole thought acquisition of wealth (chrematistike) as being either the same as, or a principle of oikonomia ("household management" – oikonomos), with oikos meaning "house" and with (themis meaning "custom") nomos meaning "law".
 Aristotle himself highly disapproved of usury and cast scorn on making money through a monopoly.

 Aristotle discarded Plato's credit theory of money for metallism, the theory that money derives its value from the purchasing power of the commodity upon which it is based: